 As Google Ads managers, most of our energy is focused on optimising accounts, improving performance, and keeping up with the latest techniques and best practices.
-In many cases, we're more comfortable analysing spreadsheets and putting together pivot tables than reaching out to clients or creating monthly reports.
+In most cases, we're more comfortable analysing spreadsheets and putting together pivot tables than reaching out to clients or creating monthly reports.
 Despite this, communicating with clients is a huge driver of value — something we should actively spend time working to improve.

 As account managers, it's our responsibility to frame things in a way that helps our client achieve their goals, instead of leaving them with a mountain of performance data they're unsure how to interpret.
 Our goal should be to provide the context that connects the dots.
 By considering the client, their needs, their business practices, their familiarity with Google Ads concepts, their technical proficiency, and other factors, we can start to create informative, engaging, and readable reports tailored to their specific characteristics.